MaxPat931/Macros/contribution.md

 In order to contribute directly to the Wiki, you will need to fork the dnd5e repo, make a branch from the `publish-wiki` branch of the repo, add your Markdown files, and submit a Pull Request.

 ### Fork the `dnd5e` Repo
-To contribute to the wiki [fork this project](https://docs.github.com/en/get-started/quickstart/fork-a-repo) and submit a [pull request (PR)](https://docs.github.com/en/get-started/quickstart/contributing-to-projects#making-a-pull-request) against the `publish-wiki` branch.

-### Create a branch from `publish-wiki`
-Once you have forked the dnd5e repo, you will want to create a branch from the `publish-wiki` branch of the dnd5e repo.
+To contribute to the wiki [fork this project](https://docs.github.com/en/get-started/quickstart/fork-a-repo) Once you have forked the dnd5e repo, you will want to create a branch from the `publish-wiki` branch of the dnd5e repo.
 To do this, click on the branches button, then click on New Branch.
 Give your new Branch a descriptive name, then make sure to update the Source to the upstream repository `foundryvtt/dnd5e`and select the `publish-wiki` branch.

-### Make Updates
+### Submit a PR
+and submit a [pull request (PR)](https://docs.github.com/en/get-started/quickstart/contributing-to-projects#making-a-pull-request) against the `publish-wiki` branch.
 Either edit the existing files, or add your own Markdown files within the `wiki` folder.
 Once you've created your files, you will be asked to either `Save and Merge` or `Create a New Branch`, choose `Create a New Branch` and provide the new branch with a name.
 You will now be able to submit those changes back to the DnD5e system via a PR.
 From the main page of your repo, click the `Contribute` button and create your PR for the system.
 When submitting a PR for the wiki, make sure that you are targetting the `publish-wiki` branch of the repo.
 Your PR is now submitted and will be reviewed by the Dnd5e team!
 Example: Review the PR created for submitting this document you're currently reading here: `#1999`